FancyMcPlugins/FancyNpcs/README.md

 ## Build from source
 1. Clone this repo and run `gradlew reobfJar`
 2. The jar file will be in `build/libs/FancyNpcs-<version>.jar`

-## Used packets

-_(Just a note for me when updating this plugin to a new version)_

-- ClientboundPlayerInfoUpdatePacket
-- ClientboundAddPlayerPacket
-- ClientboundSetPlayerTeamPacket
-- ClientboundSetEntityDataPacket
-- ClientboundSetEquipmentPacket
-- ClientboundTeleportEntityPacket
-- ClientboundRotateHeadPacket
-- ClientboundRemoveEntitiesPacket

-### Mappings

-- Npc#move
-  - ClientboundTeleportEntityPacket.b ('x')
-  - ClientboundTeleportEntityPacket.c ('y')
-  - ClientboundTeleportEntityPacket.d ('z')

-- Npc#removeFromTab
-  - ClientboundPlayerInfoUpdatePacket.b ('entries')